Nootropics are often touted as miracle drugs but beware of the side effects.

 Studies in mice have found that it is an antioxidant with neuroprotective properties.
 Further studies are needed to determine its effects on humans.

-Bacopa is generally considered safe in recommended dose of up to 500 mg of extract per day.
+Bacopa is generally considered safe in the recommended dose of up to 500 mg of extract per day.

 Many people report that Bacopa increases alertness and mental clarity, however it does not appear to improve memory or learning ability compared with placebo.